-Montes was established in 1988 by Aurelio Montes, Douglas Murray, Alfredo Vidaurre and Pedro Grand, with the aim to produce the best wines in Chile from the best regions.
-We have long admired Montes and what they have done for Chilean wine over the past three decades.
-Their wines are consistently good because they are meticulous throughout the entire production process.
+Montes was established in 1988 by Aurelio Montes, Douglas Murray, Alfredo Vidaurre and Pedro Grand, with the aim of producing the best wines in Chile from the best regions.
+The Montes wines are consistently good because they are meticulous throughout the entire production process.
 The Outer Limits wines were born out of Aurelio Montes' desire to push Chilean viticulture in a new direction.
 The 45 hectare Zapallar Vineyard in the Aconcagua Valley was Montes' first venture into the 'outer limits'.
 Due to the balance and concentration in the Outer Limits wines, they can be enjoyed now or allowed to age for a few years, rewarding with a wonderfully complex bouquet.

-The Cinsault vineyards are located in the Bularco sector of the Itata Valley in southern Chile.
-It was here that Chile's first vines were planted nearly 500 years ago.
-The soils are of granitic origin with deep red clay and a high quartz content.
-They also have high water retention and organic matter content.
-The vines are head trained and the vineyard density is 10,000 plants per hectare.
+The Cinsault vineyards are located in the Guarilihue sector of the Itata Valley in southern Chile.
+It was here that the first vines were planted nearly 500 years ago.
+The soils are granitic in origin with a predominance of red clay and high quartz content and benefit from high water retention enabling dry farming to be practiced.
+The vines are "head trained" and the vineyard density is 4,444 plants per hectare.

 The 2016-17 season was generally very dry but bud break and bunch development was good despite the expected 50% yield reduction – an impact of the previous year.
 As a consequence, the fruit had a higher concentration of phenolics and the well distributed bunches within the canopy ensured healthy fruit.
 Despite the high summer heat, harvest occurred on schedule and delivered fruit with good acidity levels and ripe tannins.